How to Motivate Yourself to Achieve Your Goals, According to Science

 “You have to make your motivation salient,” Schwartz says.
 If your motivation is all about improving people’s lives with your product or service, doing seemingly little things like reading customer testimonials or keeping data that shows your impact handy can make a huge difference when you’re feeling unmotivated. “ We often take for granted that we have a noble purpose but we don't articulate it very well,” Schwartz says.
 “Giving yourself these little booster shots that remind you of why you're doing this may work powerfully to get you over the humps and the hard spots.”

-Learn more about entrepreneurship and personal development.
+Learn more about entrepreneurship and wellness.